-Care Manager is a licensed clinician (either a Registered Nursed (RN) or a social worker) who helps you manage all of your providers and services.
+A Care Manager is a licensed clinician (either a Registered Nursed (RN) or a social worker) who helps you manage all of your providers and services.
 They work with your Care Team to make sure you get the care you need.
 If you choose, you may have a Care Manager to help coordinate your care.
 To request, change, or contact a Care Manager, call Member Services.

-Соптаст туре

 CALL 1-844-812-6896 This call is free.
 8 am to 8 pm, Monday - Friday; 8 am to 12 pm on Saturday.
 On Saturday afternoons, Sundays, and holidays you may be asked to leave a message.
 Your call will be returned within the next business day.
 We have free interpreter services for people who do not speak English.

-ТТҮ 711 This call is free.
+TTY 711 This call is free.

-This number is for people who have hearing or speaking problems.
-You must have special telephone equipment to call it.

 8 am to 8 pm, Monday - Friday; 8 am to 12 pm on Saturday.
 On Saturday afternoons, Sundays, and holidays you may be asked to leave a message.
 Your call will be returned within the next business day.

-WRITE Neighborhood Health Plan of Rhode Island

-ATTN: Care Management

-910 Douglas Pike

-Smithfield, RI 02917
+WRITE Neighborhood Health Plan of Rhode Island ATTN: Care Management 910 Douglas Pike Smithfield, RI 02917 WEBSITE www.nhpri.org/INTEGRITY

-WEBSITE www.nhpri.org/INTEGRITY